rbowsley/lamplighthelp/source/31-0-0_Recruitment_Module.markdown

 > The {{Recruiter}} Module is a highly effective approach to recruitment, helping you to attract ideal candidates and gain real insight into their suitability for the role.
 It helps you focus on the requirements of the post and their capabilities, while removing any distracting and irrelevant information that may influence you.

-The {{Recruiter}} module implements a highly opinionated approach to job applications and shortlisting.
+The {{Recruiter}} module implements an opinionated approach to job applications and shortlisting.
 It's an opinion based on research but is different to a lot of the recruitment practice you see.
 The module focuses on the application and shortlisting phase.
+Here's the background thinking to the module.

 ### 1. You are seeking capable people